connorjnel/ztm-python-dev/02-python-basics/python-basics.md

 ## Dictionary - Object, Hash table, map

-Store data in key value pairs, is ordered, passes by reference, written with curly brackets
+Store data in key value pairs, is ordered, passes by reference, written with curly brackets, changeable, no duplicates Called same way as list items, ex `dictionary["key"]` Tip - Can have multiple data types, lists, bool, number etc

+## Data structures

+Need to understand different data structures, need to know pros and cons of each so know when to use each one List is ordered, can use position, good for iterable information Dictionary holds more information, better for enumeration and large amounts of data

+## Dictionary Keys

+Keys dont have to be strings, can use string, bool, number, float